Canadian residents can protect their student trips with travel insurance benefits

 At a glance

-• World Nomads Travel Insurance plans may help cover emergency medical expenses, trip cancellations, and lost baggage so students can focus on learning, not logistics.
+• Travel insurance for students: World Nomads Travel Insurance plans may help cover emergency medical expenses, trip cancellations and lost baggage so students can focus on learning, not logistics.

-• Flexible coverage for study abroad, gap years, volunteering, and independent travel, including over 250 adventure activities.
+• Flexible protection for study abroad and adventure: Flexible coverage for study abroad, gap years, volunteering and independent travel, including over 250 adventure activities.

-• Buy, extend, or claim online - even while you’re already overseas.
+• Manage your policy anywhere in the world: Buy, extend or claim online – even while you’re already overseas.

-Every year, more than 10% of Canadian undergraduate students study, intern, or volunteer abroad for academic credit — many of them headed to the United States or the UK.
-Roughly the same amount take a gap year between high school and university.
-Whether you’re earning credits overseas, teaching English, or backpacking through a new country, travel doesn’t always go according to plan.
-Lost luggage, sudden illness, or an accident on a weekend trip can quickly turn your adventure into a stressful situation.
-With a World Nomads Travel Insurance plan, students may explore with confidence knowing they’re protected for those “just in case” moments.
+Every year, more than 10% of Canadian undergraduate students study, intern, or volunteer abroad for academic credit — many of them headed to the US or the UK.
+Roughly the same percentage take a gap year between high school and university.
+Whether you’re earning credits overseas, teaching English or backpacking through a new country, travel doesn’t always go according to plan.
+Lost luggage, sudden illness or an accident on a weekend trip can quickly turn your adventure into a stressful situation.
+With a World Nomads Travel Insurance plan, students can explore with confidence, knowing they’re protected for those just-in-case moments.

 What can travel protection for student trips cover?